Tucson Pedestrian Accident Lawyers

 - Try to make eye contact with the driver of the vehicle

 According to ARS 28-793, pedestrians crossing outside of crosswalks are responsible for yielding to cars.
 However, drivers must also exercise due care to avoid colliding with pedestrians on the roadway, according to ARS 28-794.
-Under no circumstances is it acceptable or illegal for drivers to flee the scene of a pedestrian accident.
+Under no circumstances is it acceptable or legal for drivers to flee the scene of a pedestrian accident.